Must Places to Visit in Rishikesh in One Day

 The activity will start in Tapovan and you need to reach here.
 Tapovan is just 7 km away from Rishikesh.
 You can easily reach here by public or private cab.

-Camping Location: Shivpuri, Rishikesh
+Location: Kaudiyala, Rishikesh